Biont/sway-launcher-desktop/README.md

 ## Installation

 Make sure you have `fzf` installed and download this repository.
-Arch Linux used can also grab it from the AUR (thanks @turtlewit)
+Arch Linux users can also grab it from the AUR (thanks @turtlewit)

 * [sway-launcher-desktop](https://aur.archlinux.org/packages/sway-launcher-desktop/)
 * [sway-launcher-desktop-git](https://aur.archlinux.org/packages/sway-launcher-desktop-git/)